HacAtac/Hac-BookSearch-QL/README.md

 1: Make sure you have react downloaded (if you don't, follow the instructions on the React Website)</br>
 2: Clone the repo </br>
 3: Install dependencies with npm -i </br>
-4: Run npm start to run the server and make the API live </br>
+4: Run npm run develop in the root of app to run concurrently for both servers. </br>
 5: Use your device to test this application. </br>

 ## Language